 Angiotensin-II receptor antagonists such as losartan are being investigated as a potential treatment because it is thought that the angiotensin-converting enzyme-2 (ACE2) receptor is the main binding site for the virus.
 However, some experts believe that these drugs may worsen COVID-19 due to overexpression of ACE2 in people taking these drugs.

-Various other antiviral drugs (monotherapy and combination therapy) are being trialled in patients with COVID-19 (e.g., oseltamivir, darunavir, ganciclovir, favipiravir, baloxavir marboxil, umifenovir, ribavirin, interferon, leronlimab).There is no evidence to support the use of umifenovir.
+A randomised, placebo-controlled, phase 2 study found that nebulised interferon beta-1a was associated with a higher odds of clinical improvement and more rapid recovery.
+The WHO Solidarity trial found that interferon beta-1a appears to have little or no effect on hospitalised patients, as indicated by overall mortality, initiation of ventilation, and duration of hospital stay.
 Triple therapy with interferon beta-1b, lopinavir/ritonavir, and ribavirin has been tested in hospitalised COVID-19 patients in a small open-label randomised phase 2 trial.
 Patients who received triple therapy had a significantly shorter median time to a negative nasopharyngeal swab result compared with the control group (lopinavir/ritonavir only).
 Patients had mild to moderate disease at the time of enrollment.
+A phase 2 trial found that peginterferon lambda reduced viral load and increased the number of participants with a negative nasopharyngeal swab at day 7 in outpatients with mild to moderate disease compared with placebo.
 Clinical trials of inhaled remdesivir, and remdesivir plus interferon beta-1a, have started.
 The National Institutes of Health guidelines panel recommends against the use of interferons for the treatment of severe or critically ill patients, except in the context of a clinical trial.

 Traditional Chinese medicine